Locations:

 It’s important to take into consideration who might be able to create a positive culture that promotes productivity, Dr. Childs says.
 One negative personality is all it takes to drag everyone else down.

-“Positive people build positive companies,” she notes.
+“Positive people build positive companies,” she emphasizes.

 Learn more about our editorial process.